ManuMyGit/CodingTutorials/algorithmics/bigo.md

 ## Log N Runtimes
 We commonly see O(log N) in runtimes.
 Where does this come from?

-Let's look at binary search as an example.
+Let's look at a binary search as an example.
 In binary search, we are looking for an example x in an N-element sorted array.
 We first compare x to the midpoint of the array.
 If x == middle, then we return.
 If x < middle, then we search on the left side of the array.
 If x > middle, then we search on the right side of the array.

 We start off with an N-element array to search.
 Then, after a single step, we're down to N / 2 elements.
 One more step, and we're down to N / 4 elements.
 We stop when we either find the value or we're down to just one element.